atlassian/gajira-create/README.md

 # Jira Create
 Create new issue

-For examples on how to use this, check out the [gajira-demo](https://github.com/atlassian/gajira-demo) repository
 > ##### Only supports Jira Cloud.
 Does not support Jira Server (hosted)

 ## Usage